oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-External DLP | Not configured | Not configured by default however an Agency can determine whether a DLP solution will be leveraged and if there is a requirement to be integrated with Defender for Cloud Apps.
+External DLP | Not configured | Not configured by default however an organisation can determine whether a DLP solution will be leveraged and if there is a requirement to be integrated with Defender for Cloud Apps.

 ##### Playbooks